 - Schermerhorn et al. v.
 CenturyLink et al. Won a take-nothing defense verdict and judgment for CenturyLink and several individual executives in a securities fraud mass-action lawsuit involving 64 plaintiffs that brought claims relating to investment in and the subsequent sale of control of a distressed company.

 - Scenic Land Company LLC, et al. v.
 Sterne Agee & Leach Inc., et al. Won a substantial verdict in a seven-week jury trial for a hotel development client in a case against an investment bank for fraud, breach of fiduciary duty, and breach of contract.
-The verdict and judgment were reported as the largest in Hamilton County (Chattanooga) history and helped McKool Smith to be recognized again in Law360’s “Most Feared Plaintiffs Firm” feature.
+The verdict and judgment were reported as the largest in Hamilton County (Chattanooga, Tennessee) history and helped McKool Smith to be recognized again in Law360’s “Most Feared Plaintiffs Firm” feature.

 - La Salle Bank, et al. v.
 UBS Warburg and UBS PaineWebber.
 Represented the interests of a group of certificate holders in a $704 million pool of mortgage-backed securities as part of a series of lawsuits against the securitization’s sponsors and loan depositors to recover the plaintiffs’ lost investment value.